COMMUTER COMPLAINTS

 NEW TRAINS NOT QUITE ON TRACK

-Our current inner-city trains, pictured below, are soon to be replaced.
+Some years ago there were plans for the current inner-city trains, pictured below, to be replaced.

-Yes, 2021….(or 2?) should see a new fleet on the Blue Mountains line.
+Yes, 2021 was the projected date for a new fleet on the Blue Mountains line.
 However, when details of the design emerged there were howls of protest.
-The main objection was to the non-flip seats, meaning that many passengers will have to travel backwards.
-It appears that half the commuting population suffer from travel sickness and that paper bags will have to provided….or a increase in cleaning staff.
+The main objection was to the non-flip seats, meaning that many passengers would have to travel backwards.
+It appeared that half the commuting population suffer from travel sickness and that paper bags would have to provided….or a increase in cleaning staff.

 The fact that static seats allow room for table trays and charge points for electronic devices did not mollify the protestors one iota.
 ‘They’ll be ripped out within a few days!’
 Oh my hat…..surely not!